Atlas-OS/docs/docs/general-faq/media-pack-not-found.md

 Alternatively, you might be on an N-edition of Windows.
 We recommend not using these as there's little benefit; Atlas already does the debloating.
 You can check in `winver.exe`.

-!!! tip "v0.5.0 installs won't have this issue"

-    In the next release, Atlas will not remove Windows Media Player (Legacy) for compatibility purposes.

 ## :material-checkbox-marked-outline: Reinstalling the Media Pack

 1. Open **Settings**, and navigate from: